 - Tools and Techniques that assist in creating the relevant IT audit programs.

 The IT internal auditors are best positioned to perform the IT internal audit function, which is generally responsible for the internal controls and risks management associated with a business entity’s IT environment.

 This includes identifying weaknesses in the IT systems in place and responding to any findings, as well as planning to prevent security breaches.

 What are the relevant Certifications for the IT Internal Auditors?

 There are certifications for IT internal auditors’ skills, such as Certified Information System Auditor (CISA).

-What are the typical audit process steps for IT Internal Audit?
+What are the typical audit steps for the IT Internal audit process?

 In general, as per ISACA, the typical audit process for IT Internal Audit consists of three major phases: Planning, Fieldwork/Documentation, and Reporting/Follow-up.